 ALSO- if you need help with implementing trends and finding your fashion sense, I have a FREE style guide.
 Just sign up below to have it sent directly to your inbox.
 It will help you gain more confidence through your fashion choices and develop the eye of a true fashionista.
 These are the thoughts and steps I personally always use to make my fashion choices, and I’m giving them to you!

 My philosophy with accessories is simple- let them do their job.
-They are accessories, they just enhance, not compete with your look.
+They are accessories, they are there to enhance and not to compete with your look.
 Try not to add statement earrings with layered necklaces, and eye-popping shoes.
 They will end up canceling each other out.

 Coco Chanel famously said, “ Before you leave the house, look in the mirror and remove one accessory”.

 Casual jumpsuits are important to your wardrobe because they become a very flexible piece.
 They look put together with ease and they can function at a variety of different events.
 They also are a pivotal item for that transitional weather.

 So what seasons work with the casual jumpsuit?

 Everyone loves spring and fall.
 The transitional weather is a much-needed break from the grueling winters and the sweltering summers.
 However, it can be tricky to dress accordingly with varying temperatures throughout the day.

 The jumpsuit solves that problem.
 Add a structured coat on top and you are good to go.